-3. The Tuskegee human experiment is one of the most publicized research projects used in ethical discussion today.
+3. The Tuskegee experiment is one of the most publicized research projects referred to in ethical discussion today.
 It involved

-- A) children with intellectual disability being given hepatitis by injection. - B) elderly patients with chronic illness who were injected with live cancer cells. - C) penicillin treatment withheld from African American test subjects with syphilis. - affluent children given Nutrasweet in their Coca-Cola with a control group receiving regular Coca-Cola.
+- A) children with intellectual disability being given hepatitis by injection. - B) elderly patients with chronic illness who were injected with live cancer cells. - C) penicillin treatment withheld from African American test subjects with syphilis. - D) affluent children given Nutrasweet in their Coca-Cola with a control group receiving regular Coca-Cola. - 4.
+All of the following are reasons ethical codes are developed, EXCEPT: - A) To protect clients and professionals - B) To provide guidance for ethical decision making - C) To grant professional immunity from legal action when ethics violations occur - D) To help to establish an organization by differentiating itself from similar institutions

-4. Which philosophical viewpoint is characterized by diversity and pluralism?
+5. Which philosophical viewpoint is characterized by diversity and pluralism?

 - A) Modernism

 - B) Postmodernism

 - C) Morality period

 - D) Aesthetic value orientation

+- 6. Courage, cleanliness, and cheerfulness are examples of

+- A) morals.

+- B) terminal values.

+- C) ethical principles.

+- D) instrumental values.